billywongstuy/SystemsFP-Fall16-HuangK_WongB_ZhuA/README.md

 (Before we implement signals)
 <b>*Be sure to exit all clients before exiting the server.
   * Failure to comply will result in a server attachment error that will last for a short while.</b>

+## Bugs/Unfinished Features
+1. Blocking not done properly so we compromised with the "Not your turn!!" statments
+2. Networking sometimes inconsistent so sometimes wouldn't pass the entire updated buffer